bstaber/rustineers/book/src/ridge_regression_1d/structured_ndarray/error_handling.md

 - Internal match: is `beta` available ?
 - External match: did `predict` work ?

-This might seem unecessary in this simple example because we only a single error that can occur (missing `beta`).
 We could also handle other kinds of errors such as dimensionality mismatch.
+To do, we can implement our own types of errors.

 ## More advanced error handling